chenwangnida/GAPlusGARobustSurrogate/README.md

  # Title
-Source code and datasets of GA-2Stage algorithm
+Source code of GA-2Stage algorithm

 # Getting Started
 These instructions will get you a copy of the project up and running on your local machine.